senekor/rust-workshop/final_project/src/http/hello_world.md

 After that, we create a TCP-listener with the `tokio` library and bind it to the port `3000`.

-Lastly, we use the function `axum::serve` to make our previously created router respond to incoming requestion on that TCP-listener.
+Lastly, we use the function `axum::serve` to make our previously created router respond to incoming requests on that TCP-listener.

 If you `cargo run` this, there won't be any output in the terminal.
 However, you can already send requests and receive responses: